peteroupc/peteroupc.github.io/randomfunc.md

 In this document, **`RNDINT(maxInclusive)`** is the core method for using an underlying RNG to generate independent uniform random integers **in the interval [0, `maxInclusive`]**.<sup>[**(2)**](#Note2)</sup>.
 The following are some ways to implement `RNDINT`:

 1. [**_Rejection sampling_**](#Rejection_Sampling), which roughly means: sample in a bigger range until a sampled number fits the smaller range.
-This method is _unbiased_ but has a _variable running time_ which could be exploited in a security attack.
+This method is _unbiased_ but has a _variable running time_.
 2. Reduction method.
 Generate `bignumber`, an N-bit random integer with many more bits than `maxInclusive + 1` has, then find&mdash;
     - `rem(bignumber, maxInclusive + 1)` (modulo reduction), or
     - `(bignumber * (maxInclusive + 1)) >> N` (see (Lemire 2016)<sup>[**(3)**](#Note3)</sup>).

-    Either method can be "_constant-time_" (non-data-dependent and branchless) if implemented correctly, but can introduce a so-called _modulo bias_ (some numbers are slightly more likely to be chosen than others), which, however, gets smaller the more bits `bignumber` has.
+    Either method's running time is theoretically constant, but can introduce a so-called _modulo bias_ (some numbers are slightly more likely to be chosen than others), which, however, gets smaller the more bits `bignumber` has.

-Any `RNDINT` implementation can be "constant-time" _or_ unbiased, but not both, in general.

 The pseudocode below implements `RNDINT` and uses rejection sampling for most inputs and modulo reduction for certain special cases.
 In the pseudocode: